memio/pretty-printer/README.md

 appropriate `TemplateEngine` to actually generate the corresponding code, using highly opinionated coding standards (pretty).

-`PrettyPrinter` returns a string that can be saved in a file, dislpayed on a console output or displayed in a web page.
+`PrettyPrinter` returns a string that can be saved in a file, displayed on a console output or displayed in a web page.
 Possibilities are endless!

 > **Note**: This package is part of [Memio](http://memio.github.io/memio).